ExpressionEngine/ExpressionEngine-User-Guide/source/development/fieldtypes.rst

 Basic File Structure
 ********************

-All fieldtypes should be placed into the third_party folder in a package and be named after that package name.
+All fieldtypes should be placed into the ``sysetm/user/addons`` folder in a package and be named after that package name.
 So in a packaged named google_maps the fieldtype file will be ``ft.google_maps.php``.
 All fieldtypes must inherit from the ``EE_Fieldtype`` base class and they must provide an
 $info array with a name and version number.

 ::